viper-development/workshop-startup-dev/README.md

   about Git and distributed development workflows.
 - Please bring a laptop.
 - Do not forget a charger.
-- A free account registration at github.com is a required.
+- A free account registration at github.com is required.
 If you're idealistic, read
   [Terms of Service](https://help.github.com/articles/github-terms-of-service/)
   and check if you're good with them.